k-l-lambda/diffusers-web/README.md

 ### Mask and outpainting

-Before run web server, config the diffuser model to a inpainting model. e.g. add a environment variable in `.env.local`:
+Before run web server, config the diffuser model to an inpainting model.
+E.g. add an environment variable in `.env.local`:

 ```
 DIFFUSER_MODEL_PATH=runwayml/stable-diffusion-inpainting